cg-gdsc/GDSC-8/tutorials/GDSC API Documentation.md

 ]
 ```

-You can continue this interaction until the limit of interactions per conversation is reached TODO.
+You can continue this interaction until the limit of interactions per conversation is reached.
+See limits at the bottom of the file.

 To start a new conversation, simply send a payload with another `persona_id` and no `conversation_id`